mcherculano/merton_pds/README.md

 #### ------------------------------------------------------------------------------------------------------------------------------------------------------------
 #### Instructions:

-To install: Add the following line to your .py script.
+To install run the following line in your command prompt:

 ```python
 pip install git+https://github.com/mcherculano/merton_pds.git
 ```

-Then follow the file in  the repo:
+TAdd the following line to your .py script:

 ```python
 example.py